 Roast Beef and Yorkshire Pudding

 When it was roast beef it would of course be the Yorkshire pudding.
-Yorshire pudding is not a pudding, but is in fact a sort of pancake mix that is cooked in the oven.
+Yorkshire pudding is not a pudding, but is in fact a sort of pancake mix that is cooked in the oven.

 All my friends at school and University also had a similar Sunday lunch tradition and it was interesting to see how it varied from house to house.
 I studied in the North of England, where it seemed to be a challenge for my friend’s mothers to feed us all until we popped.

 Some of my friend’s Mums really put on the most incredible spreads.
-The table top would be covered in different types of vegetable: boiled, fried, roasted, baked – everything was possible.
+The table top would be covered in different types of vegetables: boiled, fried, roasted, baked – everything was possible.

 This was an important part of growing up.
 I remember thinking I would always like to make this a thing in my own house when I was older.

 Dinner or lunch?

 Whereas down South the meal in the middle of the day is ‘lunch’ and ‘dinner’ or ‘supper’ would be the evening meal.
-Where the cut off point for this is I do not know.
+Where the cut-off point for this is I do not know.
 But suspect it must be around the Midlands somewhere.

 How long to cook roast beef?

 This depends on the cut of meat.
-In these photos I have a 1,5 kg piece of silverside.
+In these photos, I have a 1,5 kg piece of silverside.
 For silverside we cook at high temperature of 220C for 20 minutes followed by 20 minutes per 500g of meat at a lower temperature of 180C.